NgThPhuong/ESP32-SD-card-File-Server/README.md

-# Simple HTTP File Server Example
+# Simple HTTP File Server Example using SD card as primary file storage.

 (See the README.md file in the upper level 'examples' directory for more information about examples.)